-Our own Jim Longo sat down with Stan Sthanunathan, retired EVP of CMI for Unilever, for wide ranging fireside chat titles “It’s Empathy Stupid!
-How Insights Professionals Need to Own Consumer Feelings and Not Just Their Digits”.
-Stan shared some lessons from the insights industry, talk technology trends, re-define Artificial Intelligence, and offered some advice to up and coming insights professionals.
-Here is a link to the full video, but I wanted to share some of my key takeaways from the conversation.
+Discuss Co-Founder and Chief Strategy Officer Jim Longo sat down with Stan Sthanunathan, retired EVP of CMI for Unilever, for a wide ranging fireside chat titled: “It’s Empathy Stupid!
+How Insights Professionals Need to Own Consumer Feelings and Not Just Their Digits.”

-The Holy Grail is that Insights Have a Permanent Seat and the C-Suite Table
+The Holy Grail is that Insights Have a Permanent Seat and the Table

 There is a Confusion between Sympathy and Empathy